 Sierra Leone is known by tourists for astonishing beaches, Freetown madness and tropical islands.
 But there is much more to Sierra Leone than just the coast; the provinces, also called up line and up country, are a great place to visit and explore.
-One of the cities that is both easy and interesting to visit is Makeni, the hometown of our president Ernest Bai Koroma and the place where the yearly Street Child Marathon kicks off.
+One of the cities that is both easy and interesting to visit is Makeni, the hometown of past president Ernest Bai Koroma and the place where the yearly Street Child Marathon kicks off.

 City of Light